Nuclear facility operators have unlimited liability

 For damage occurring outside Finland, a facility operator’s maximum liability amounts to 600 million International Monetary Fund (IMF) Special Drawing Rights, which corresponds to approximately EUR 700 million.
 Facility operators must take out insurance that covers the maximum liability.

 Finland is a party to international agreements according to which the contracting countries agree to compensate for damage exceeding the maximum level of the facility operator’s liability.
-According to these agreements, damage shall be further compensated to a maximum of 125 million Special Drawing Rights (approx. EUR 146 million).
+Pursuant to these agreements, the signed states shall jointly further compensate for damage to a maximum of 125 million Special Drawing Rights (approx. EUR 146 million).

-Finnish injured parties can also receive compensation for damage caused by a nuclear facility situated outside Finland, provided that the plant is located in a country adhering to the above-mentioned agreements.
+Finnish injured parties can also receive compensation for damage caused by a nuclear facility situated outside Finland, provided that the facility is located in a country adhering to the above-mentioned agreements.

-Besides Finland, these countries include Sweden, Norway, Denmark, the Netherlands, Great Britain, Belgium, France, Germany, Spain, Portugal, Italy, Greece, Turkey, Slovenia, Bulgaria, Cameroon, Chile, Croatia, the Czech Republic, Egypt, Estonia, Latvia, Lithuania, Hungary, Poland, Romania, Slovakia, Ukraine, and St. Vincent and the Grenadines.
+Besides Finland, these countries include Belgium, Bulgaria, Cameroon, Chile, Croatia, the Czech Republic, Denmark, Egypt, Estonia, France, Germany, Great Britain, Greece, Italy, Latvia, Lithuania, the Netherlands, Norway, Portugal, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Saint Vincent and the Grenadines, Turkey, Ukraine, the United Arab Emirates and Uruguay.

 Further information: liisa.heikinheimo(at)tem.fi